marcelnakamine/libretaxi/doc/GETTING-STARTED.md

 ## Still have issues?

-I know we should use Docker, Vagrant or something else.
+I know we should use Vagrant or something else.
 If you feel enthusiastic go ahead and add it!
 Explain in detail how to use it and create a repo.